Artificial-Pancreas/iAPSdocs/docs/EN/Configuration/transition-qa.md

 --

-## Coming from Android APS
+## Coming from AndroidAPS
-AndroidAPS and iAPS are both based on the same algoritm (Oref) and the same base system (Artificial Pancreas System, APS).
+AndroidAPS (AAPS) and iAPS are both based on the same algoritm (Oref) and the same base system (Artificial Pancreas System, APS).
 While there are several differences between AndroidAPS and iAPS, the main algoritm is the same, meaning you can expect iAPS to behave the same way AndroidAPS does. iAPS has some additional features such as Dynamic ISF and Dynamic IC, which AndroidAPS does not have in main branch at the moment.
 These features are very handy once you get the settings right.